 I’ve seen other quiet and reserved people who you’d never see raise their arms or clap get knocked down or shake uncontrollably as well, and in that case I know it’s God and not the person giving a courtesy drop.

-During my second semester at FIRE School of Ministry in Pensacola, FL, I had the opportunity to go on a “mission trip” to Panama City during spring break for a weekend.
-It was only a few hours’ drive away, and I had little idea of what we were scheduled to be doing until we got there.
-Four car loads of us young twenty somethings and maybe a few older somethings drove over to do some kind of evangelism in the busy streets of Panama City with the college students who’d also flocked there.
+During my second semester in Bible School, I had the opportunity to go on a “mission trip” to Panama City during spring break for a weekend.
+It was only a few hours’ drive away from Pensacola, and I had little idea of what we were scheduled to be doing until we got there.
+Four car loads of us young twenty-somethings and maybe a few older walking fossils in their 30s drove over to do some kind of evangelism in the busy streets of Panama City with the college students who’d also flocked there.

 “You Can Have a Drug Addict’s Prophecy, Too!”

-When our convoy got there, there was a white rapper my age singing some tunes with some obvious degree of talent at a stage set up in the parking lot located at a very busy intersection.
-His backup dancers were in their forties and clearly had never even heard a rap song before.
-It turns out it was an older Pentecostal group who had organized it, and I’m willing to bet none of the church members were under the age of 40.
+When our convoy got there, there was a white rapper my age singing some tunes with obvious talent on a stage set up in the parking lot located at a very busy intersection.
+His backup dancers were significantly older and clearly had never even heard a rap song before.
+It turns out it was an older and local Pentecostal group who had organized it, and I’m willing to bet none of the church members were under the age of 45.

 So we preached and “bound the territorial spirits” over Panama City through the sound system.
 I’ve heard that binding and loosing works better if you can be loud.
 There was not much drama the first night and then during the Saturday afternoon we went street preaching and my friend from Canada, who also went on the trip, led a Navy officer to the Lord and he wound up keeping in touch with him after that trip was over.